Click on a topic below for more information.

 Checklist to Evaluate YOUR Research Assignment Handouts- Suggestions from librarians to help students successfully use and locate information sources.

 Research Guidance Rubric For Assignments - Rubric to assess your assignment for student guidance on doing research for your assignment.

 - Assumption of library skills or experience.
 Remember, it's always better to assume no experience or use formative assessments before assignments are due.

-- Ignoring the Research Process in assessment.
-Students should be assessed on both the research process and the final product, to ensure quality search techniques and reduce plagiarism.
+- Ignoring the research process in assessment.
+Assess students on both the research process and the final product to ensure quality search techniques and reduce plagiarism.

-- Not requiring students to explain or justify source selections.
-This requirement improves source selection and helps develop critical thinking and communication fluency.
+- Not requiring students to justify source selections.
+This requirement improves source quality and helps develop critical thinking and communication fluency skills.

-- Incorrect or incomplete directions about using library resources.
-Ask a librarian or link one or more of the relevant help guides to Blackboard.
+- Incorrect or incomplete directions about library resources.
+Ask a librarian or link one or more of the relevant help guides in Blackboard.

-- Not using Course Reserve for required resources.
+- Not using library reserves for required resources.
 If your assignment requires a specific item, course reserves is the best way to ensure equal access for all students and avoid "disappearing" items.

 - Not providing an audience or reason why a resource type is required.
 Clarify how information is disseminated in your discipline.
 Try using a mixture of assignments which address a variety of audiences (academic, professional).

 - Limiting source requirements too much.
 Quality information can come in many forms.
 Allow for some flexibility in source type, with instructor approval, to allow students to utilize quality non-traditional sources.